MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/create-chatgpt-plugin.md

 3
 ```

+## 2) Create an OpenAPI specification and plugin manifest file

 ### Add an OpenAPI document to your Azure Function project
 Now that we have HTTP endpoints for each of our native functions, we need to create an OpenAPI specification that describes them.
 Thankfully, Azure Functions provides a NuGet package that makes this easy.
 To add an OpenAPI document to your Azure Function project, follow these steps: